wisp-lang/wisp/Readme.md

 ```

 Although following code will log "should not print" anyway, since
-function arguments are exectued before function is called.
+function arguments are executed before function is called.

 ```clojure
 (unless-fn true (console.log "should not print"))